roolebo/tianocore.github.io/Tasks.md

 * Mentor:
 * Suggested by: bjjohnson

-===Utilize return address information===
+### Utilize return address information

-* Make use of __builtin_return_address(n) & _ReturnAddress to add debug & data gathering capabilities.
+- Make use of __builtin_return_address(n) & _ReturnAddress to add debug & data gathering capabilities.
 Some ideas:
-** Produce a protocol with info on the image handle so a shell command can dump out the information ** Track, on a per call basis, where resources are being consumed ** Detect memory leaks
+  - Produce a protocol with info on the image handle so a shell command can dump out the information
+  - Track, on a per call basis, where resources are being consumed
+  - Detect memory leaks
-** Log information about stall and timer usage
+  - Log information about stall and timer usage
-** Collect statistics on BootServices and RuntimeServices calls.
+  - Collect statistics on BootServices and RuntimeServices calls.
-** Performance profile library calls EFI boot and runtime services calls.
+  - Performance profile library calls EFI boot and runtime services calls.
-**# gBS is set up by a library so it could point to a debug wrapper for the functions.
+  - gBS is set up by a library so it could point to a debug wrapper for the functions.
-** Post process raw output (PDB name + offset in PE/COFF) to include function names via parsing .map files.
+  - Post process raw output (PDB name + offset in PE/COFF) to include function names via parsing .map files.
-* Difficulty: Medium ...
+- Difficulty: Medium ...
 Hard
-* Language: C
+- Language: C
-* Mentor:
+- Mentor:
-* Suggested by: andrewfish
+- Suggested by: andrewfish

-===Various Debug Improvements===
+### Various Debug Improvements

-Note: There are many ideas here.
+- Note: There are many ideas here.
 GSoC students should feel free to gather any reasonable subset for a project proposal.

-# Debug version of libraries, and tools to analyze the data:
+  - Debug version of libraries, and tools to analyze the data:
-## UefiBootServicesTableLib.h & UefiRuntimeServicesLib.h that can profile EFI services usage.
+    - UefiBootServicesTableLib.h & UefiRuntimeServicesLib.h that can profile UEFI service usage.
-## Debug version of MemoryAllocationLib.h that can detect memory leaks, buffer overruns, etc.
+    - Debug version of MemoryAllocationLib.h that can detect memory leaks, buffer overruns, etc.
-## Add a library class for logging the data
+    - Add a library class for logging the data
-### Log data directly to image handle, per driver.
+      - Log data directly to image handle, per driver.
-### Log data to centralized data service.
+      - Log data to centralized data service.
-## Add a library class for a module to access/initiate leak checking.
+    - Add a library class for a module to access/initiate leak checking.
-# Add sample based profiling to EmulatorPkg/Nt32Pkg.
+  - Add sample based profiling to [[EmulatorPkg]]/[[Nt32Pkg]].
 On a Mac this would be figuring out how to use Instruments to profile the emulator.
-# Add a sampling based profiling tool to a real EFI system.
+  - Add a sampling based profiling tool to a real EFI system.
 Note this requires the ability to capture a stack trace and then post process it (likely on the build system).

-* Difficulty: Medium ...
+- Difficulty: Medium ...
 Hard
+- Language: C
+- Mentor:
+- Suggested by: andrewfish

+### Optimize OVMF for Xen HVM domains

+Add Xen specific support in [[OVMF]] to improve boot & runtime performance. http://www.xen.org/
+* Difficulty: Medium/Hard
 * Language: C
 * Mentor:
-* Suggested by: andrewfish

-===Optimize OVMF for Xen HVM domains===
-Add [http://www.xen.org/ Xen] specific support in [http://www.tianocore.org/ovmf/ OVMF] to improve boot & runtime performance.
-* Difficulty: Easy ...
-Hard
-* Language: C
-* Mentor:
 * Suggested by:  andreiwarkentin, Bei Guan

-===Port OpenSSH as a shell application===
+### Port OpenSSH as a shell application

 * Difficulty: Medium
 * Language: C
 * Mentor:
 * Suggested by: bjjohnson

-==Partially Complete or Deferred Projects==
+## Partially Complete or Deferred Projects

-===Read-only ext2 driver===
+### Read-only ext2 driver

-Develop a read-only [http://en.wikipedia.org/wiki/Ext2 ext2] filesystem driver.
+Develop a read-only ext2 filesystem driver. http://en.wikipedia.org/wiki/Ext2
 * Difficulty: Medium ...
 Hard
 * Language: C
 * Mentor:
 * Suggested by: rsun3
 * Status: Some progress was made during [[GSOC2011]].
-May be a duplicate of other work, see [https://github.com/pbatard/efifs/tree/master/].
+May be a duplicate of other work, see https://github.com/pbatard/efifs/tree/master/

 More information: [[Tasks-ext2 file-system driver]]

-===Compatibility Support Module===
+### Compatibility Support Module

 A [[CSM]] allows a UEFI system to boot legacy operating systems on IA32 & X64 systems.
 In other words, most current production OS's.
 Strong preference is for a BSD licensed solution, as this is license used by nearly all of our code.
-A [http://www.coreboot.org/SeaBIOS SeaBIOS] based solution could be considered, but would not be as widely usable.
+A SeaBIOS based solution could be considered, but would not be as widely usable (GPL license). http://www.coreboot.org/SeaBIOS
-* Difficulty: Medium ...
-Hard
+* Difficulty: Hard
 * Language: Assembly, C
 * Mentor:
 * Suggested by: bjjohnson
 * Status: No longer a priority, since UEFI OS support is mainstream.
 SeaBIOS can be built as a CSM, but a BSD licensed alternative is still not available.

-==Previously Complete Projects==
+## Previously Complete Projects

-===<s>Read-only FFS file-system driver</s>===
+### <s>Read-only FFS file-system driver</s>

 Develop a read-only filesystem driver which allows the contents of each PI 1.2 FFS in the system to appear as a pseudo-file system.
 * Difficulty: Medium
 * Language: C
 * Mentor:
 * Suggested by: mdkinney
-* Status: Ready for integration into main edk2 tree (external [https://github.com/cfdrake/FileSystemPkg repo])
+* Status: Ready for integration into main edk2 tree from external repo: https://github.com/cfdrake/FileSystemPkg

 More information: [[Tasks-Read-only FFS file-system driver]]

-===<s>Shell editor improvements</s>===
+### <s>Shell editor improvements</s>

 Various improvements for the Shell editor

 * Difficulty: Medium